stealjs/steal/docs/pages/progressive-loading.md

 @highlight 3,5-9

-This shows Steal's ability to load modules from npm using its built-in [npm] plugin.
-For most modules all you need to do is install them and then import and use them.
+Steal is able to load npm packages as modules thanks to the [npm] plugin that comes with Steal by default.
+Most npm packages can be used as a module in your application; all you need to do is use npm to install the package, and then import it in the javascript file(s) where the module is needed.

 ## Create a modlet

 Steal encourages the use of [modlets](https://www.bitovi.com/blog/modlet-workflows) as a unit of functionality in your application.
 A modlet is a folder that contains an implementation file, test, demo page, test page, and documentation about a module.
-It is a useful development strategy to ensure your application is well tested.
+Using modlets is a useful development strategy because it helps to ensure your application is well tested.

-Here we're going to create a modlet to show how this workflow can be beneficial:
+We're going to create a modlet to demonstrate how this workflow is beneficial:

 ### Create the demo page